mark-watson/haskell_tutorial_cookbook_examples/README.md

-# Examples for "Haskell Tutorial and Cookbook" by Mark Watson
+# Examples for "Haskell Tutorial and Cookbook, Second Edition" by Mark Watson

 ![Haskell Logo](haskell.svg)